-How are simulated patients trained for a program?
+How are Standardized Patients trained for a program?

 Each standardized patient is carefully screened to determine how to best use existing skills or attributes.
 Training time for individual cases varies from 5-20 hours for each program and includes independent study and instructional workshops led by the Program Director, trainers, and clinical faculty.
 During the workshops, simulated patients and patient instructors learn the case, the program’s objectives and hone their communication skills.